10529473/p4is-ca2-g4/README.md

 SQLite : database has been used
 Django : project developed over the Django web Framework

+Windows: the system has easily be configured on windows OS.
+For running this, we  need Python 3, Django 3.0

 User Module: aim is to provide all the functionality related to users.
 Here admin can act each and every role on data and customers can able to see their data.
 Product Module : aim is to manage the product data wise